-What is a Social Insurance Number (SIN)
+What is a Social Insurance Number?

 To receive government benefits, you must have your SIN.
-The usage, abuse, and misuse of the SIN may have an impact on the administration of federal and provincial programs, as well as private-sector activities.
+The usage, abuse, and misuse of the SIN may impact the administration of federal and provincial programs, as well as private-sector activities.

 When a SIN is not linked to the rightful owner, the incorrect person may receive government benefits, services, tax refunds, or bank credits.
 As a Canadian Resident, you will need one to live and work in Canada.